JinHyunjun/JinHyunjun.github.io/README.md

 - 🖥️ What I want to learn for my career : Deep Learning, Data Engineering
 - 🔢 What language do I usually use : MYSQL, Python
 - 🪞 My Graduation Project : A Smart Mirror which recommends personal color and fashion based on today's weather (Using MagicMirror)
 - ⚡ My Major : Elctronic Engineering
+- 🏠 Where I live : Seoul